erikeldridge/wormwood/README.md

 Other options:

-`--layout` specifies the layout file name (without the extension), e.g., `wormwood --layout default`.
+`--layout` The layout file name (without extension), e.g., `wormwood --layout default`.
 Defaults to "layout".

-`--variable` specifies the variable name used to insert the rendered content into the layout, e.g., `wormwood --variable yield`.
+`--variable` The name of the variable used to insert rendered content into the layout, e.g., `wormwood --variable yield`.
 Defaults to "content".

 ## Installation